Datadog Extension for Visual Studio Code

 Code Insights include a detailed description for each issue, and links to:

-You can dismiss individual insights and set filters to view the categories of insights that you are most interested to see.
+You can dismiss individual Code Insights and set filters to view the ones you are most interested in.

 Synthetic Tests

-The Datadog extension enables you to run Synthetic HTTP tests and browser tests on local environments directly in the IDE.
+The Datadog extension enables you to run Synthetic HTTP tests and browser tests on local environments directly in VS Code.
 You can identify and address potential issues resulting from code changes before they are deployed into production and impact your end users.

 Run Synthetic tests locally